Wabinab/Xenoblade-Chronicles-3-The-Book/src/02_born_for_war.md

 As Joran approached, he replied with an upbeat tone, "Hey Noah, morning."
 Awkwardly, "Morning, uh...
 Lanz..."

 "Hmph."
 Lanz snorted, turned his head away, and ran off.
-Joran might had thought he hadn't forgave him; writer thought he probably wasn't satisfied with himself, or he couldn't lower his head.
+Joran might had thought he hadn't forgave him; translator thought he probably wasn't satisfied with himself, or he couldn't lower his head.
 "Get a move on!
 Quick, we're gonna miss the Homecoming!"
 Lanz was shouting at them from a distance, hands on his waist.
 Soldiers were dashing past them while he stopped and waited.

 That changed the subject and the atmosphere.
 "First one they've ever had here, right?"
 Eunie exclaimed.